 Sulphur is a medium-sized city located in the state of Louisiana.
 With a population of 20,189 people and ten constituent neighborhoods, Sulphur is the 19th largest community in Louisiana.

-Unlike some cities, Sulphur isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Sulphur are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sulphur is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Sulphur is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Sulphur who work in office and administrative support (11.23%), sales jobs (10.25%), and management occupations (7.89%).

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 19.07 minutes getting to work every day.

-Sulphur is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Sulphur does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Sulphur who are college-educated is close to the national average for all communities of 21.84%: 20.78% of the adults in Sulphur have a bachelor's degree or advanced degree.
+The education level of Sulphur citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.78% of adults 25 and older in Sulphur have a college degree.